Inca tern: Distribution and habitat

-The Inca tern is a bird of the Humboldt Current region.
-It breeds from Lobos de Tierra in northern Peru south to the Aconcagua River near Valparaíso, Chile.
-Some disperse north into Ecuador after breeding.
-It is a casual visitor to Panama and Costa Rica and has been recorded as a vagrant in Guatemala and Hawaii.
-The last spent March to November wandering among the islands.
-Undocumented sight records in Colombia lead the South American Classification Committee of the American Ornithological Society to treat it as hypothetical in that country.
+The Inca tern is an inhabitant of the Humboldt Current region.
+It breeds from Lobos de Tierra, in northern Perú, south to the Aconcagua River, near Valparaíso, Chile.
+Some disperse north into Ecuador after breeding, and south to the Puerto Montt area of Chile, where multiple 'research-grade' sightings with photos on the biodiversity database iNaturalist, including a group of four together.
+It is a casual visitor to Panamá and Costa Rica, and has also been recorded as a vagrant in Guatemala and Hawaii.
+The documented Hawaiian birds, in particular, remained from March through November on the Hawaiian archipelago.

+The South American Classification Committee of the American Ornithological Society treats the Inca tern's presence in Colombia as "hypothetical", due to a number of unverified or undocumented sightings.
+On iNaturalist, one 'research-grade' sighting (with photo) has been documented from the coast of Buenaventura, Colombia's Isla Cascajal, dated July 2023; however, the species' popularity in captivity (see Captivity below) complicates assessment of extralimital records.

-The Inca tern nests on sea cliffs and guano islands and also artificial structures such as ledges under piers and abandoned barges.
-It will gather with other sea birds on sandy beaches.
+The Inca tern nests on sea cliffs and guano islands, as well as manmade structures (such as ledges under piers) and abandoned barges.
+It will gather with other sea and shorebirds on sandy beaches.

 Behavior

 Movement

-The Inca tern is essentially non-migratory, but some do disperse north after breeding and individuals have wandered great distances.
+The Inca tern is essentially non-migratory, although some disperse northwards after breeding.
+Some rogue individuals have flown great distances.

 Feeding

-The Inca tern feeds primarily on small fish, such as anchoveta (Engraulis ringens) and also includes planktonic crustaceans and offal in its diet.
-Large flocks attend fishing boats and also follow feeding cormorants, sea lions, and whales and dolphins.
-Feeding flocks can number 5000 birds.
-It catches its prey mainly by plunge-diving but also picks items from the surface while flying or on the water.
+The Inca tern feeds primarily on small fish, such as anchoveta (Engraulis ringens), and also consumes planktonic crustaceans and offal or carrion in its diet.
+Large flocks congregate around fishing boats and will also follow the feeding patterns of cormorants, sea lions, and whales and dolphins.
+Feeding flocks can number over 5,000 birds.
+The Inca tern catches its prey mainly by plunge-diving, but also picks items from the surface while flying or floating on the water.

 Breeding

-The Inca tern's breeding does not appear to be concentrated in any season.
+Breeding does not appear to be concentrated in any season.
 Eggs have been found between April and July and between October and December, and other evidence of breeding has been noted in August.
 It nests in a variety of sites including fissures and caves in rock cliffs, among rocks and boulders on island slopes, in abandoned petrel and penguin burrows, and on and under human structures.
 The clutch size is usually two eggs though sometimes one.
 Both sexes incubate the clutch and provision the young.
 The incubation period is not known; fledging occurs about four weeks after hatch and the young are fully dependent on the adults for at least a month after fledging.